-Sir David Nicholson is Chair of the Worcestershire Acute Hospitals NHS Trust.
+Sir David Nicholson is Chair of the Worcestershire Acute Hospitals NHS Trust, and the Sandwell and West Birmingham Hospitals NHS Trust.
 His career in NHS management has spanned more than 30 years and included the most senior posts in the service.
 He was Chief Executive of the NHS for seven years from 2006-2013 and then, following a major national restructure, became the first Chief Executive of the organisation now known as NHS England from 2013-2014.

 Since his retirement from the NHS in 2014, he has taken on a number of international roles providing advice and guidance to governments and organisations focused on improving population health and universal healthcare coverage.

 He has worked in China, Brazil, the USA, Europe and the Middle East, independently, and in association with the World Health Organisation, and World Bank.
 Sir David chaired the State Health Services organisation of the Republic of Cyprus and until recently was also the Chair of the Metropolitan Group of Hospitals, Nairobi.